 - Shaw Academy being a global brand, some of its courses are region-specific and it is important to segment users only from the designated region.
 There is also segmentation of student reminders based on free and paid subscriptions.

 In the example above, Shaw Academy is conducting a digital marketing class in the USA.
-So, the first part of the journey is to segment users who will be receiving the reminders.
+So, the first part of the customer journey is to segment users who will be receiving the reminders.
 In this case, we select paid subscribers and trial users only from the USA.

 As for the second part, on the day of the course, the journey sends push notifications and WhatsApp messages exactly an hour before the class to all the students with customizations like the first name, course they have enrolled for, and the link to the online class.
 All this information is pulled from the integrated data management system to help with on-the-go personalization.